 In the case of the sample data, the two highest-cost entries are both classed as totally destroyed and need all forms of assessment.
 This is enough information to determine that quick action is needed.

-- The Report drop-down menu above the map on the Data tab provides an interface to apply a template when printing an individual survey response.
-For more information, see print individual responses.
+- Selecting the Report button above the map on the Data tab provides an interface to apply a feature report template when one or more records are selected.
+For more information, see print survey results.